by Lee Foster

 The Capitola City Beach is south of the Esplanade.
 Parking can be tight, but there is a free shuttle bus in summer that can take you from an outlying parking lot on McGregor Drive.
 Restrooms are available on the Capitola Pier.

-A lifeguard watches over swimmers at this safe, warm, and sunny beach.
+In summer a lifeguard watches over swimmers at this safe, warm, and sunny beach.
 The expanse of sand is a delight.
 The beach has volleyball nets and benches along the sidewalk.
 There is also a stream, Soquel Creek, with a lagoon for wading

 East of Capitola City Beach, at low tide, you can walk toward New Brighton State Beach and inspect rock outcroppings with intriguing layers of sandstone and numerous fossils.
 From New Brighton Beach you can walk a full 15 miles all the way to the mouth of the Pajaro River.

-Capitola offers a beach close to city pleasures, such as shopping in Capitola or perusing the historic buildings that were once part of Camp Capitola.
+Capitola offers a beach close to city pleasures, such as shopping or perusing the historic buildings that were once part of Camp Capitola.
 Men of vision believed, at one time, that the area was destined to be the state capital; hence the name.

 Campers enjoy New Brighton State Beach, immediately east of Capitola.
 The camps lie on a woodsy bluff overlooking a wide, sandy beach.
 One of the choice settings in the state park system, New Brighton also boasts an amenity appreciated by many campers–hot showers.

-Carmel River State Beach, southeast corner of Carmel:
+Carmel River State Beach, southeast corner of Carmel

 This lovely, quiet beach, with its half mile of unspoiled tan sand, is a respite from the faster pace of the urban Monterey-Carmel area.
 The 106-acre site includes a marsh and a lagoon near the river mouth.